- BlackBerry Enterprise Server 5.0 SP3 to SP4

 - Microsoft Lync 2010 and 2013

-What are the differences and benefits of Automatic and Manual Provisioning of the BlackBerry Collaboration Service in BlackBerry Enterprise Server 5.0 SP3?
+What are the differences and benefits of Automatic and Manual Provisioning of the BlackBerry Collaboration Service in the BlackBerry Solution?

 Provisioning refers to the process that allows the BlackBerry Collaboration Service to act as a Trusted Application Server when communicating with the Front End Pool servers for Microsoft Office Communications Server 2007 R2 and Microsoft Lync 2010.
 This is a requirement when communicating via MTLS.